halox: Dark matter halo properties and large-scale structure calculations using JAX: References

-Tinker, J., Kravtsov, A. V., Klypin, A., Abazajian, K., Warren, M., Yepes, G., Gottlöber, S., \& Holz, D. E. (2008). {Toward a Halo Mass Function for Precision Cosmology: The Limits of Universality}. \emph{688}(2), 709--728. \url{https://doi.org/10.1086/591439}
+Tinker, J., Kravtsov, A. V., Klypin, A., Abazajian, K., Warren, M., Yepes, G., Gottlöber, S., \& Holz, D. E. (2008). {Toward a Halo Mass Function for Precision Cosmology: The Limits of Universality}. \emph{The Astrophysical Journal}, \emph{688}(2), 709--728. \url{https://doi.org/10.1086/591439}